 The Group is comprised of the Parent Company Auriant Mining AB (publ.), incorporated in Sweden ("AUR AB"), and its subsidiaries, which include six subsidiaries in Russia and two companies incorporated under the laws of Cyprus.
 The Russian subsidiaries are limited liability companies ("LLC").
 The operations involve exploration and production of gold in Russia, primarily in the Republic of Tyva and in the Zabaikalsky region.
 The operations of the Group are performed via the subsidiaries.
 The license areas operated are Tardan, Greater Tardan, Staroverinskaya, Uzhunzhul, Kara-Beldyr and Ayen creek basin.

 From March 29, 2005 until July 2010, AUR AB was listed on the Nordic Growth Market stock exchange, and since July 19, 2010, AUR AB is listed on the Nasdaq First North Premier Growth Market stock exchange in Sweden.
-The number of shareholders as of December 31, 2022 was 3,138.
+The number of shareholders as of December 31, 2021 was 3,457.

-Company Location Operations Ownership Auriant Mining AB Stockholm, Sweden Parent Company See the Auriant Share section SUBSIDIARIES LLC Tardan Gold Kyzyl, Republic of Tyva, Russia License holder and operator of hard rock gold production and exploration at the Tardan and Greater Tardan license areas 100% owned by AUR AB LLC GRE-324 Chita, Zabaikalsky region, Russia License holder, alluvial gold producer at the Staroverinskaya license area 60% owned by AUR AB 40% owned by LLC Tardan Gold LLC Rudtechnology Kalga, Kalganskiy district, Zabaikalsky region, Russia Owner of the equipment previously used at the Solcocon heap leaching plant (now out of operation) 51% owned by AUR AB 49% owned by LLC Tardan Gold LLC Uzhunzhul Abakan, Republic of Khakassia, Russia License holder, the Uzhunzhul license area 1% owned by AUR AB 99% owned by LLC Tardan Gold LLC Auriant Management Moscow, Russia Consultancy services to the Russian subsidiaries 50% owned by AUR AB 50% owned by LLC Tardan Gold Awilia Enterprises Limited Limassol, Cyprus Owner of the operating company, LLC Kara-Beldyr 70% Auriant Cyprus Limited 30% owned by AUR AB Auriant Cyprus Limited Limassol, Cyprus Co-owner of Awilia Enterprises Limited (holds 70% in Awilia Enterprises Limited) 100% owned by AUR AB LLC Kara-Beldyr Kyzyl, Republic of Tyva, Russia License holder, the Kara-Beldyr license area 100% owned by Awilia Enterprises Limited
+Company Location Operations Ownership Auriant Mining AB Stockholm, Sweden Parent Company, supports the subsidiaries with financing, investor relations and strategic decisions, etc. SUBSIDIARIES LLC Tardan Gold Kyzyl, Republic of Tyva, Russia License holder and operator of production and exploration at the Tardan license area 100% owned by AUR AB LLC GRE-324 Chita, Zabaikalsky region, Russia License holder of the Staroverinskaya license area 60% owned by AUR AB 40% owned by LLC Tardan Gold LLC Rudtechnology Kalga, Kalganskiy district, Zabaikalsky region, Russia Owner of the equipment previously used at the Solcocon heap leaching plant (now out of operation) 51% owned by AUR AB 49% owned by LLC Tardan Gold LLC Uzhunzhul Abakan, Republic of Khakassia, Russia License holder and operator of the exploration at the Uzhunzhul license area 1% owned by AUR AB 99% owned by LLC Tardan Gold LLC Auriant Management Moscow, Russia Management company for the Russian subsidiaries 100% owned by AUR AB Awilia Enterprises Limited Limassol, Cyprus Owner of the operating company, LLC Kara-Beldir 70% Auriant Cyprus Limited 30% owned by AUR AB Auriant Cyprus Limited Limassol, Cyprus Co-owner of Awilia Enterprises Limited (holds 70% in Awilia Enterprises Limited) 100% owned by AUR AB LLC Kara-Beldir Kyzyl, Republic of Tyva, Russia License holder and operator of the exploration at the Kara-Beldir license area 100% owned by Awilia Enterprises Limited